CoppolaFrancesco/CADD-workflow/README.md

 # Environments and Installations

-I recommend separate environments for the 3 steps: [AutoDock Vina](https://autodock-vina.readthedocs.io/en/latest/installation.html#python-bindings-linux-and-mac-only), [Boltz-2](https://github.com/forlilab/molscrub), and the additional features.
-The reason is that they might have conflicts in the same environment, and this also allows us to have more control in each step of this workflow.
+I recommend separate environments for the 3 steps: [AutoDock Vina](https://autodock-vina.readthedocs.io/en/latest/installation.html#python-bindings-linux-and-mac-only), [Boltz-2](https://github.com/forlilab/molscrub), and the additional properties calculation.
+Conflicts may arise if they are installed in the same environment, as different versions of packages might be required.
+This separation also allows us to have more control in each step of this workflow.
 In the future, we may have a single environment and a more harmonized workflow structure.

 ## Autodock-Vina